EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 pagila_set1_node2_to_node3| P   |idle |22954|52s      |0s   |0/0/0|unknown |
 ```

 Everything looks good.
-Before I test that data are really replicated correctly, I'll issue the a "DROP SCHEMA _pagila CASCADE" command in each database, which I can do while Bucardo's running.
-If this were a production system, the best strategy, to avoid things getting replicated twice) would be to stop all applications, stop Slony, start Bucardo, and start the applications, though because Slony and Bucardo both replicate rows using primary keys, doing otherwise wouldn't cause duplicated data.
+Before I test that data are really replicated correctly, I’ll issue the a "DROP SCHEMA _pagila CASCADE" command in each database, which I can do while Bucardo’s running.
+If this were a production system, the best strategy, to avoid things getting replicated twice) would be to stop all applications, stop Slony, start Bucardo, and start the applications, though because Slony and Bucardo both replicate rows using primary keys, doing otherwise wouldn’t cause duplicated data.

-Finally, I'll tail the Bucardo logs while inserting rows in the pagila1 database, to see what happens.
-These rows tell me it's working:
+Finally, I’ll tail the Bucardo logs while inserting rows in the pagila1 database, to see what happens.
+These rows tell me it’s working:

 ```nohighlight
 [Mon Feb  1 21:55:42 2010]  KID Setting sequence public.payment_payment_id_seq to value of 32098, is_called is 1